sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 ### 5) Docker-Compose celery stack file

-Similar to the approach in [Part 2](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-2-containerization-celery.md), we'll use a Docker-Compose file for local development.
+Now we're going to upgrade our Docker-Compose local development file, by adding some Celery components.

 Create: